 College of Science & Engineering

-Research in the Hoye labs often involves investigations of the HDDA (hexadehydro-Diels-Alder) reaction.
+Research in the Hoye labs often involves investigations of the hexadehydro-Diels-Alder (HDDA) reaction.
 Their initial findings were published in the journal Nature in 2012.
 They continue to discover new types of chemical transformations surrounding this reaction.
 To better understand underlying reactivity principles, they often rely on computational chemistry.
 Recent examples of this include: Cu(I) mediated alkynylation, BF3-promoted carbene-like C-H insertions, cascade reactions with 1,3-diynes to give polycyclic aromatic hydrocarbons (PAHs), multicomponent reactions with cyclic amines and protic nucleophiles, and reactions that permit the synthesis of structurally complex natural products.
 More recently, the researchers have developed aza-HDDA reactions and the underlying energetics are quite different from the all-carbon analogs.
 Calculations here have helped considerably in providing insights into this new mode of reactivity.
 DFT calculations are used to probe the HDDA energetics of these new HDDA substrates, and are crucial in substrate design for this project.
-The group soon will begin more active studies of an underexplored, related process that they call the pentadehydro-Diels-Alder (PDDA) reaction.
+The group is currently pursuing studies of an underexplored, related process that they call the pentadehydro-Diels-Alder (PDDA) reaction.

 In conjunction with the Center for Sustainable Polymers, these researchers are also investigating new sustainable monomers that can engage in ring-opening polymerization (ROP) processes to give new polymeric materials with unique properties.
 Typically, these lactones and lactams are derived from natural, renewable resources, and display a variety of functionalization and substitution on the cyclic monomer core.
 The researchers use the concept of isodesmic reactions to compute the thermodynamic driving force (or not) for these ROP reactions.
 The data obtained can then be compared with experimentally determined enthalpic and entropic contributions to the free energy change.